-- 1. Understand why Earth is the most suitable planet for carbon based lifeforms in the solar system - 2.
-Appreciate the different theories for the origin of life on Earth - 3.
-Understand the risks due to near-earth asteroids - 4.
-Appreciate the importance of the Carbon atom to life - 5.
-Appreciate Drake's equation and its significance in relation to extraterrestrial life (memorisation of formula is not required) - 6.
-Understand why the water-hole region may be used for communication
+- 1. Understand why Earth is the most suitable planet for carbon-based lifeforms in the solar system - 2.
+Know the rationale behind other solar system objects that are proposed to harbour life - 3.
+Appreciate the different theories for the origin of life on Earth - 4.
+Understand the risks due to near-earth asteroids and the need for planetary defence - 5.
+Appreciate the importance of extra-terrestrial organic, Carbon-based compounds as precursors for life - 6.
+Appreciate Drake's equation, Rare Earth Hypothesis and their significance in relation to extraterrestrial life (memorisation of formulae is not required) - 7.
+Understand the methods of detecting and studying exoplanets (moved from The Solar System and extrasolar systems) - 8.
+Know the importance of liquid water as a chemical solvent and its status as a sought-after criterion in the search for exoplanets - 9.
+Integrate cross-topic knowledge (spectroscopy) and their applications for studying exoplanets.